trywait/YotoTools/README.md

 ### Locate Your Backups
 1. By default, files are saved to your computer's Downloads folder
-2. A new folder will be created named after your card (e.g., "Jack and the Beanstalk")
-3. Inside the folder, you'll find:
+2. If using "Save All", a new folder will be created named after your card (e.g., "Jack and the Beanstalk").
+Inside the folder, you'll find:
-   - Audio files named: `Track XX - [Title].[format]`, etc.
+   - Audio files named: `XX - [Title].[format]`, etc.
-   - Chapter/Track images named: `Image X - [Track Title].[format]`, etc. (if available)
+   - Track images named: `X - [Track Title].[format]`, etc. (if available)
    - Cover artwork named: `Cover Art - [Card Title].[format]`
    - Card information saved as: `[Card Title] - Details.txt`
-4. All files are automatically organized and numbered in the order they appear on the card
+3. If using "Save All (Zip)", a single `.zip` file named after your card will be downloaded.
+Inside the zip file, the content will be organized similarly.
+4. Filenames are automatically generated based on track number and title.

 *Note: Audio files are downloaded in .mp4 format.
 For better compatibility with media players and devices, you may want to convert them to .mp3 format.
 We recommend using [FFmpeg](https://ffmpeg.org/) ([GitHub](https://github.com/FFmpeg/FFmpeg)) or another audio conversion tool of your choice to process the files.*